Read these first

 Resources

-Please read the following links, print out any useful information, and set up a 3 ring binder to have "at hand" - Learn about the "moodle" online classroom at http://moodle-network.pbwiki.com.
+Please read the following links, print out any useful information, and set up a 3 ring binder to have "at hand" - Learn about the "etudes" online classroom at http://etudes.pbworks.com

 1. read study skills at http://profj.us/studyskills/